 The Gamecock men’s and women’s tennis teams opened Carolina Tennis Center for the 2012 season.
 The new Carolina Tennis Center is located in the heart of the Athletics Village at the Roost.
 Previously, the women played at Maxcy Gregg Tennis Center, while the men were located at Sam Daniel Tennis Center.

 The Gamecocks’ new tennis stadium features 12 courts with lights and scoreboards on each one.
 Each side of six courts also has a master scoreboard so fans always know what is happening on each court.
-Video cameras are mounted behind each court as well to record matches and stream them live over the Internet on GamecocksOnline.com.
+Video cameras are mounted behind each court as well to record matches so the coaching staff can review film with the student-athletes.
 Seating is available for 670 fans with room to spare for standing room.
 The stadium has 400 square feet of court-side storage and 900 square feet of dedicated restroom facilities.